zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 curl https://cdn.liferay.cloud/lcp/stable/latest/uninstall.sh -fsSL | bash
 ```

-For Windows, navigate to `Control Panel -> Add or Remove Programs`.
+For Windows 7 and 8, navigate to `Control Panel > Add or Remove Programs`.
+In Windows 10, navigate to `Control Panel` > `Programs` > `Uninstall a program`.
 Find "LCP CLI" in the list of programs, select it, and click "Uninstall".
 Follow the steps in the wizard.